My Photo

 So much time can be lost in business if you aren't getting the proper message across.
 Always be conscientious of what your body might be telling someone else.

 Today I'm checking in from lovely Kerhonkson, New York.
 A quaint cove nestled in the Catskill Mountains of New York State.
 The air outside is clean, crisp, and refreshing.
 It reminds me of Canada.
 And when I think of Canada, I think of my good friend "Gnome."
-He is one of Canada's top ethical hackers and provides me with some of the best Internet security advice available.
-His job is to ensure companies that they are as secure as possible on the Internet.
+He is one of Canada's top ethical hackers and provides me with some of the best Internet security advice on planet Earth.

-Enter into the discussion the topic of personal passwords.
-Everyone has a password for something they do online.
-Passwords represent the front line of defense against people who might look to compromise your personal or business information.
-It is important to ask yourself "how secure is my password?"
-Here is a comforting statistic brought to you by the United States Department of Agriculture:
+Everyone has a password for something they do online or off.
+Passwords represent the front line of defense against people who might look to access your personal or business information.
+Identity theft is a very real threat.
+It is important to ask yourself "how secure are my passwords?"
+Consider the comforting statistic below brought to you by the United States Department of Agriculture:

-Pretty comforting thought, eh?
+Pretty comforting statistics, eh?
+Are you using a weak password to protect your sensitive information?
 You need to make sure you have the best password possible.

 Example of a bad passwords:

-Hint: Gnome told me to include a space in all passwords.
+Gnome told me to include a space in passwords.
 The default setting for many automated password cracking programs don't check for spaces.
-Also use nonstandard characters such as "%, !, &" and "MiXed cAse" Doing these simple things will ensure you are significantly more secure.
+Also use nonstandard symbols such as "%, !, &" and "MiXed cAse," plus numbers.
+Obviously longer passwords are more difficult to break.
+Doing these simple things will ensure that your passwords are significantly more secure.
+Be sure that the system your using can accept "spaces" or nonstandard characters.

 Example of good passwords: